mshamir11/databaseAssignments/Assignment 4/readme.md

 ![alt](./images/1_13.png)

+#### 16
-#### 16. Print the UserId, mobile number, and Email Id of all users who have saved a product in the cart, whose quantity is less than 5.
+ Print the UserId, mobile number, and Email Id of all users who have saved a product in the cart, whose quantity is less than 5.

+**Solution:**

 ```python
  def list_product_cart(mydb,quantity):